Spring Hill, Florida: Healthcare

-There are three accredited hospitals in the area, Bayfront Health Spring Hill Hospital, Oak Hill Hospital and the newest, Bayfront Health Brooksville Hospital.
-With a large senior citizen population, Spring Hill contains many nursing homes and rehabilitation facilities including Spring Hill Health and Rehab, Evergreen Woods Assisted Living Facility and Health South Rehab (an affiliate of Oak Hill Hospital).
-Bayfront Health Spring Hill and Oak Hill Hospital offer obstetrical services.
+The only hospital that operates in Spring Hill is TGH Spring Hill.

 Tourism

 Nearby Weeki Wachee Springs is home to the famous live mermaid show and Florida's only spring-fed water park, Buccaneer Bay.

 Media

 There are two print newspapers that serve the area: the Hernando Times (a publication of Tampa Bay Times), and the Hernando Sun.

 Spring Hill belongs in the Tampa Bay Area media market, the 12th largest designated market area in the United States.